Apollo 10½: A Space Age Childhood: Production

-Richard Linklater originally got the idea for the film in 2004.
-In February 2018, it was announced Richard Linklater would direct the film from a screenplay he wrote.
+Linklater originally got the idea for the film in 2004.
+In February 2018, it was announced Linklater would direct the film from a screenplay he wrote.
 In July 2020, it was announced Glen Powell, Jack Black, Zachary Levi, Josh Wiggins, Milo Coy, Lee Eddy, Bill Wise, Natalie L'Amoreaux, Jessica Brynn Cohen, Sam Chipman and Danielle Guilbot had joined the cast of the film, with Netflix distributing.

-Richard Linklater was planning to create the film in live action but instead decided to go with an animation style influenced by Saturday morning cartoons because of the playful nature of animation.
+Linklater was planning to create the film in live action but instead decided to go with an animation style influenced by Saturday morning cartoons because of the playful nature of animation.
 Home movies created in Houston, Texas during the 1960s were used for research, with some also included in the film.

 Principal photography began in February 2020 at Robert Rodriguez's Troublemaker Studios in Austin, Texas, and wrapped in March 2020.
 Linklater spent much of the time during the COVID-19 pandemic editing the film.